nick-z-h/memo-mate/README.md

 2. Scalability
 3. Maintainability

-Moreover, the project is primarily powered and scaffolded by the [T3-Project](https://create.t3.gg/), which streamlines the setup of typesafe Next.js apps WITHOUT compromising modularity.
+Moreover, the project is primarily powered and scaffolded by the [T3-Project](https://create.t3.gg/).

 ### Why [Next.js](https://nextjs.org/)?

-Next.js is a React framework that enhances performance and developer experience through features like server actions for secure server-side operations, partial pre-rendering for optimizing load times, and advanced routing capabilities like parallel and intercepted routes.
+Next.js has great features like server actions for secure server-side operations, partial pre-rendering for optimizing load times, and advanced routing capabilities like parallel and intercepted routes.

+In the project, I leveraged Next.js parallel routes to create pop-up modals with distinct UI states for onClick and refresh actions.
+Specifically, when users browse their document library and click on a document, they can preview it through a modal, with the URL updating to /dashboard/document/[id] without triggering a full page refresh.
+If the URL is shared, other users who visit the link will see a ‘full-document-view’ instead of a preview, maintaining a consistent experience for all users based on the same URL.

 Overall, Next.js simplifies complex web development tasks, making it easier to create high-performance applications.

 ### Why [Vercel](https://vercel.com/)?

-Vercel is an ideal choice for deploying Next.js projects due to its seamless integration, as it's the company behind Next.js.
-It offers zero-configuration deployment, automatic scaling, and a global CDN for optimized performance.
-Additionally, Vercel supports easy integration with cloud-based services like PostgreSQL and third-party tools, without locking you into their ecosystem, ensuring flexibility and freedom to use the best tools for your needs.

-I also opted to use their serverless PostgreSQL database.
+Vercel uses AWS infrastructure, so it’s built on a solid and reliable foundation.
+However, it offers a much better user experience than AWS and is free for my needs.

+It also makes deployment easy with zero configuration, scales automatically includes a global CDN, and has a cloud-based PostgreSQL service, which I used for my project.

 ### Why [Drizzle](https://orm.drizzle.team/)?

-Drizzle is a modern TypeScript ORM that provides a great development experience, ensuring that queries are type-safe and errors are caught early in the development process.
-Moreover, it offers a fantastic UI interface for making changes to the database, which is incredibly helpful in the development process!
+Drizzle is a TypeScript ORM that provides a great development experience, ensuring that queries are type-safe and errors are caught early in the development process.
+I previously used PrismaORM and had no complaints, but I wanted to try something new, and have heard great things about Drizzle.

+Drizzle is a TypeScript ORM that enhances the development experience by ensuring type-safe queries and catching errors early, it also has a nice dashboard for viewing tables.

+I previously used PrismaORM, but I wanted to try something new and have heard excellent things about Drizzle.

 ### Why [PostgreSQL](https://vercel.com/docs/storage/vercel-postgres)?

-I chose PostgreSQL for its simplicity, strong community support, and proven reliability.
-While newer options like CockroachDB and PlanetScale offer benefits in distributed systems and scalability.
-Most importantly, though, PostgreSQL's free access (locally and on the Vercel platform) and my prior experience with it made it the ideal choice for my project.
+I chose PostgreSQL for its simplicity.
+While newer options like CockroachDB and PlanetScale offer benefits in distributed systems and scalability, I don't expect this project to have many or any users besides myself and some friends.

+Vercel does support horizontal scaling for its PostgreSQL services, but it's paid.
+(So I avoided it)

 ### Why [Clerk](https://clerk.com/)?

-Authentication can be hard and daunting, which I experienced first-hand in my go-auth project.
-Clerk is a practical choice since it provides pre-built, customizable authentication components that save time and effort.
-It integrates easily with popular frontend frameworks and handles security best practices out of the box, reducing the risk of vulnerabilities.
-Clerk's scalability ensures it can grow with your project, while its straightforward API and good documentation enhance the developer experience.
-NextAuth is also a great choice, but I've had better developer experience with Clerk; in fact, with Clerk, I can have full user authentication done in MINUTES.
+Authentication can be hard and daunting, which I experienced first-hand in my go-auth project, where I created an auth system using SHA256.

+Clerk was an easy and practical choice for this project since it provides pre-built, customizable authentication components that save time and effort.

+There were some bugs with it though, but a simple refresh on the Vercel platform fixed it.

 ### Why [PostHog](https://posthog.com/)?

 While PostHog is primarily a product analytics tool focused on tracking user behaviour and interactions, it also offers features relevant to logging that align with my needs.

-My choice of PostHog over a more specialized solution like Axiom was based on its comprehensive nature.
-PostHog not only caters to analytics but also provides basic logging features, making it a one-stop solution for all my needs.

-In the future, investing in more robust logging, such as Axiom, may be worthwhile.
+I chose not to use more specialized logging and analytics solutions like Axiom and Datadog since they were completely overkill for my project.

 ### Why [Sentry](https://sentry.io/welcome/)?

-Seems to be the industry standard tool for error management and real-time monitoring.
+I used Sentry since it seemed to be the industry standard tool for error management and real-time monitoring.

-Bonus: They also have a office in my hometown of Toronto!

 ### Why [Upstash](https://upstash.com/)?

-Upstash’s managed Redis handles the scaling and availability automatically-MemoMate uses Redis for rate-limiting.
+I used Upstash’s managed Redis for rate-limiting (particularly for uploading files).

 ### Why [TurboPack](https://turbo.build/)?

-The project uses TurboPack for really really quick builds!
+The project uses TurboPack for really quick builds!

 ### Misc.